 The Expectation Reset

 Authentic matcha is savory, not sweet.
 The flavor profile is closer to spinach, edamame, and miso soup than anything dessert-like.
+If your baseline is a café latte, expect that baseline to be wrong.

 | Café matcha expectation | Authentic matcha reality |